 The purpose of our interview was for me to obtain information for a true crime tale I was writing about the murder and dismemberment of a young mother of a small child.
 Jim had been the lead detective on the case.

-Even though the case was long resolved and the killer was serving time in state prison, Jim was still extremely passionate about the case.
+Even though the crime was resolved and the killer serving time in state prison, Jim was still extremely passionate about the case.
 His compassion for the victim is what struck me the most.
-It was obvious that he’d immersed himself into the murdered woman’s life.
-To him, she was like a family member, which was extremely important to him since the woman’d family members were basically absent and weren’t around to speak in her behalf, or to help with the arrangements that come with a sudden death.
+It was obvious that he’d immersed himself in the murdered woman’s life.
+To him, she was like a family member, which was extremely important to him since the woman’s family members were basically absent and weren’t around to speak in her behalf, or to help with the arrangements that come with a sudden death.
 Jim’s heart ached for the deceased young woman.
 I soon found myself in the same situation.
 The young woman’s story was extremely compelling and I, too, began to feel as if I knew her.
 She, even though I’d never met her, felt like a family member.

 Jim located a suspect, but with little or no physical evidence, he chose to hound the man, day after day until a crack eventually broke in his armor.
 The man confessed to Detective Nugent and he led the investigator to the woman’s remains.
 Finally, there was a bit of closure.
 The dead woman had a voice, by way of Detective Nugent.

 I was in Hamilton one day, a day when Jim planned to visit the grave.
-I went him and looked on as he placed a small bundle of brightly-colored flowers next to a small concrete marker bearing her name.
+I accompanied him and looked on as he placed a small bundle of brightly-colored flowers next to a small concrete marker bearing her name.
 Like Detective Nugent, not wanting the dead woman to “be alone” and not remembered, the murderer’s mother purchased the stone and had it placed at the site of the victim’s remains.

 Detective Nugent knelt for a moment, silent, with his head down.
 When he looked up his brown eyes were rimmed in pink.
 Moisture pooled at each of the bottom lids.